Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Introduction

 where $\eta_{\gamma,G}$ is a function depending only on $n$, $\gamma$ and $G$ which vanishes at infinity.
 In addition, the family of functionals $\calF_{\gamma,G_\lambda}$ (with the added constraint of being the indicator function of a set of finite perimeter with volume $\abs{B_1}$) $\Gamma$-converges in $L^1$ to $\left(1-\gamma\right)P$ as $\lambda$ goes to infinity. \end{mainthm}

-Of course, the $\Gamma$-convergence to a positive multiple of the perimeter implies $L^1$ convergence of minimizers to the ball as $\lambda$ goes to infinity (together with their compactness), but \cref{eq:dblincl} is stronger and in fact a direct consequence of the proof of existence above $\lambda_e$.
+Of course, the $\Gamma$-convergence of the functional to a positive multiple of the perimeter implies that any converging sequence of minimizers of \cref{minrp} with $\lambda\to\infty$ converges to the unit ball, but \cref{eq:dblincl} is stronger and in fact a direct consequence of the proof of existence above $\lambda_e$.

 Then we recall a well-suited notion of stability for functionals on sets under volume constraint (see \cref{dfn:stability}), and show that the threshold $\gamma=1$ is a stability threshold of the unit ball for \cref{minrp} for large values of $\lambda$.